abhit2code/abhit2code/README.md

 ### Hi there 👋, Abhit Rana

-I'm from India, and an undergrad @ [IIITD](https://www.iiitd.ac.in/).
+I'm an undergrad @ [IIITD](https://www.iiitd.ac.in/).
 Passionate about Natural Language Processing and Deep Learning.
 I always try to mix benefits of technology with the problems of society and converting them into business Idea!

 Insights in My Life